-The grant is $22,000 over the course of four years.
-The money pays for a JED campus consultant to work with Norwich’s team and to visit campus; two years of the “Healthy Minds Study” survey administered to students and then evaluated; free Webinars offered for staff throughout the four years; and an online resource component for mental health screening tools and psychoeducation for students.
+The grant is $22,000 over four years.
+The money pays for a JED campus consultant to work with Norwich’s team and to visit campus; two years of the “Healthy Minds Study” survey administered to students and then evaluated; free webinars offered for staff throughout the four years; and an online resource component for mental health screening tools and psychoeducation for students.

-As a “JED Campus” Norwich will complete a multi-year data-informed strategic plan that not only enhances the work that is already being done, but assesses systems change over time and the impact that change has on student outcomes, helping to create positive, lasting, and systemic change in the campus community.
-JED Campus is grounded in an evidence-based model, which is used to assess all efforts currently underway on campus in order to identify existing strengths and areas for improvement.
-This effort will be championed by campus senior leadership and viewed as a campus-wide priority, responsibility and shared value for the entire community.
+As a “JED Campus,” Norwich will complete a multiyear data-informed strategic plan that enhances the work that is already being done and assesses systems change over time and how that change affects student outcomes, helping to create positive, lasting, and systemic change in the campus community.
+JED Campus is grounded in an evidence-based model, which is used to assess all efforts underway on campus to identify existing strengths and areas for improvement.
+This effort will be championed by campus senior leadership and viewed as a campuswide priority, responsibility and shared value.

-Norwich University’s Counseling and Wellness Center is assembling a multi-disciplinary team drawing from staff, faculty and students from across campus to take on this critical endeavor.
+Norwich University’s Counseling and Wellness Center is assembling a multidisciplinary team of staff, faculty and students to take on this critical endeavor.